-The average is $4,500 for 8-month meal plan - though this number can vary greatly depending upon the school.
-Often, for the first year or two, it is mandatory for students to select a meal plan and this becomes a fixed budget item in terms of college expenses.
+The average is $4,500 for eight-month meal plan - though this number can vary greatly depending upon the school.
+Often, for the first year or two, it is mandatory for students to select a meal plan and this becomes a fixed-budget item in terms of college expenses.
 When selecting a meal plan at college it is helpful to keep a few things in mind.
 The food that you purchase out with friends or between meals also needs to be considered as you create your additional budget for food.
-Many students may forget about this additional food budget since they will likely spend more of their meal times in the cafeteria and not out at the local pizza joint, especially in the first couple of years.
+Many students may forget about this additional food cost since they will likely spend more of their meal times in the cafeteria and not out at the local pizza joint, especially in the first couple of years.
 A few things to keep in mind while working to select the most appropriate meal plan:

 Consider your classes and schedule.
 It’s common for students to not eat at the cafeteria for every single meal.
-Many students skip breakfast or lunch or grab something small to go in between.
+Many students skip breakfast or lunch or grab something small to-go in between.
 If you are the type of student who thrives on the structure of your life and plans around three square meals a day, you may want to consider the highest tier meal plan.

 Consider your housing situation.
 Are you living in a typical dorm-style room?
 Or are you going to be residing in a suite area with access to a kitchen?
 There are other off-campus apartment housing options or you may be living with family still.
-If you are going to have access to a kitchen, then you may actually want to consider a lower tiered meal plan and prepare more of your meals at home in your dorm suite kitchen.
+If you are going to have access to a kitchen, then you may actually want to consider a lower-tiered meal plan and prepare more of your meals at home in your dorm suite kitchen.

-Considerations for an additional food budget
+Considerations for an Additional Food Budget

 Consider the four USDA categories for a starting point.
 Utilize the chart to find your exact age, your gender, and then decide on a starting point (the thrifty, low-cost, moderate-cost, or liberal level).